direktt/direktt-plugin/guides/user-guide.md

 * Open the Direktt App and tap **More** in the bottom-right corner.
 * On **More screen**, tap the **Switch to Admin mode** button.
-* Once in Admin mode, you’ll see an Admin Mode indicator.

 ### **Managing Admin Channels**